-Rosen, Global Investor Counsel, Encourages Champig... | INN
+ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Champig... | INN

-Rosen, Global Investor Counsel, Encourages Champignon Brands Inc. Investors with Losses to Secure Counsel Before Important Deadline – SHRMF
+ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Champignon Brands Inc. Investors With Losses to Secure Counsel Before Important June 9 Deadline in First Filed Securities Class Action Commenced by the Firm – SHRMF

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Champignon Brands Inc. (OTC Pink: SHRMF) between March 27, 2020 and February 17, 2021, inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 9, 2021.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Champignon Brands Inc. (OTC: SHRMF) between March 27, 2020 and February 17, 2021, inclusive (the “Class Period”) of the important June 9, 2021 lead plaintiff deadline in the securities class action commenced by the firm.

 SO WHAT: If you purchased Champignon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.